 Colorado Fishing License

-Before you set out to fish Colorado’s waters, you’ll need to buy the appropriate fishing license.
-You can buy a daily, weekly or annual fishing license, with options for Colorado residents and also non-residents.
+Before you set out to fish Colorado’s waters, you’ll need to buy the appropriate license.
+You can buy one for daily, weekly or annual fishing, with options for residents and also non-residents.

-The State Department have just increased the fishing license prices, so an annual resident fishing license now costs $33, raised from $25.
-From a resident one day license, you’ll need to pay $12.
+The State Department has just increased the license prices, so an annual resident license now costs $33, raised from $25.
+From a resident one-day license, you’ll need to pay $12.
 Youths aged 16-17 do benefit though, as they only have to pay $8, compared to the previous $25 fee.

 If you’re coming in from out of state, the fishing license costs are significantly higher.
-Expect to pay $95 for an annual fishing license, $30 for a 5 day fishing license and $15 for a one day license.
+Expect to pay $95 for an annual license, $30 for 5 days, and $15 for one day.

-Find out more and buy your license at online here at the Colorado Parks and Wildlife website.
+Find out more online here at the Parks and Wildlife website.